 Term Definition Accountable Persons Has the meaning given in the Banking Act 1959 (Cth).
 Board The Board of Directors of the Commonwealth Bank of Australia.
 CEO Managing Director and Chief Executive Officer.
+Executives Collective term referring to the individuals in the following Executive groups: CEO and Group Executives.
 Group Executive Senior direct reports to the CEO, including the CEO ASB.
-Individuals with Significant Variable Remuneration (SVR) EGMs, GMs (or equivalent) and any employees within the Group whose Annual Variable Remuneration is equal to or greater than AUD 150,000 per annum (NZD 150,000 in New Zealand).
+Individuals with Significant Variable Remuneration EGMs, GMs (or equivalent) and any employees within the Group whose Annual Variable Remuneration is equal to or greater than AUD 150,000 per annum (NZD 150,000 in New Zealand).
 Key Management Personnel (KMP) Persons having authority and responsibility for planning, directing and controlling the activities of an entity, directly or indirectly, including any Director (whether Executive or otherwise) of that entity.
 Key Performance Indicators (KPIs) Quantitative and qualitative measures, agreed at the start of the performance year to communicate expected performance outcomes at the Group, Business Unit and / or team and individual level.
-Long-Term Alignment Remuneration (LTAR) Remuneration subject to a pre-grant assessment and vests subject to vesting conditions after a period of four and five years for the CEO, and four years for Group Executives.
+Long-Term Alignment Remuneration (LTAR) Remuneration subject to a pre-grant assessment and vests subject to a restriction period of four and five years for the CEO, and four years for Group Executives.
 Long-Term Variable Remuneration (LTVR) Variable remuneration subject to performance measures over four years.
 From FY21, LTVR awards that remain on-foot following satisfaction of performance measures may vest following a risk and compliance review after a holding period of two and three years for the CEO and one and two years for Group Executives.
 Material Risk Taker (MRT) All roles (not captured as 'Senior Manager' and 'risk and financial control personnel') for whom a significant portion of total remuneration is based on performance and whose activities, individually or collectively, may affect the financial soundness of the Group.
-Performance Rights Rights to ordinary shares in CBA granted under the LTVR award and subject to performance hurdles.
-Restricted Shares / Rights Rights to ordinary shares or restricted shares in CBA granted under the Group Rights Plan or Employee Equity Plan subject to forfeiture on resignation.
-These may be granted in respect of deferred STVR awarded under EGM and GM arrangements, other deferred STVR awards, sign-on awards and retention awards.
-Restricted Share Units Rights to ordinary shares in CBA granted under the LTAR and subject to vesting conditions.
+Performance Rights Rights to ordinary shares in CBA (or at Board discretion a cash equivalent) granted under the LTVR award, subject to performance hurdles and from FY21 a holding period.
+Reduction Event A material event or circumstance that may give rise to the application of malus and/or clawback to variable remuneration.
+In determining whether circumstances give rise to a Reduction Event the Group will comply with regulatory requirements in the jurisdictions in which it operates.
+Restricted Shares / Rights Rights to ordinary shares or restricted shares in CBA granted under the Employee Equity Plan.
+These may be granted in respect of deferred STVR awards, sign-on awards and retention awards.
+Restricted Share Units Rights to ordinary shares in CBA (or at Board discretion a cash equivalent) granted under the LTAR and subject to vesting conditions.
 Senior Leaders Employees who have senior executive authority and responsibility within the Group, including employees who hold a position at EGM or GM level (or equivalent) within the Group.
 Senior Manager (SM) All Responsible Persons included in the Group's Fit and Proper Policy and all employees captured under the HKMA Guidelines.
-Short-Term Variable Remuneration (STVR) Variable remuneration paid subject to KPI, Values and Risk performance over one financial year.
+Short-Term Variable Remuneration (STVR) Variable remuneration subject to KPI, Values and Risk performance over one financial year.
 Total Shareholder Return (TSR) TSR measures a company's share price movement, dividend yield and any return of capital over a specific period.
 Variable Remuneration (VR) Remuneration that is conditional on the achievement of objectives within a defined period (or otherwise).
-May include, but is not limited to: STVR, LTAR and LTVR; Sign-on awards; Retention awards; Any other performance-based remuneration; and Any other remuneration of an Accountable Person determine by APRA under the Banking Act to be variable remuneration.
+May include, but is not limited to, STVR, LTAR and LTVR, sign-on awards, retention awards, any other performance-based remuneration, and any other remuneration of an Accountable Person determine by APRA under the Banking Act to be variable remuneration.